 Fujita group studies light-molecule/light-ion/light-atom interaction and explore nanophotonics to visualize and manipulate the nanoscale world.
 The nanophotonics technologies are expanded to create brand-new technologies for imaging, sensing and devices used in material and biomedical researches.

 Our research interest is to investigate the unique and exotic physical phenomena of nanometer scale materials, which are formed on solid surface and do not exist in nature, and to open a new avenue toward the realization of next generation devices with high efficiency.
-In addition to the on-campus equipment that we have developed, we are actively conducting research at different facilities, e.g., synchrotron radiation facilities, located all over the world.
+In addition to the on-campus equipment that we have developed, we are actively conducting research at different facilities, such as synchrotron radiation facilities located all over the world.

 Our laboratory aims to realize innovative nanophotonic devices through basic research based on plasmonics and/or metamaterials.
 In metamaterials, we are conducting research on metasurfaces, which are two-dimensional metamaterials.
 This is an array of metal nanostructures and/or high-refractive-index dielectrics as Mie resonators arranged on a planar substrate.
 By controlling the scattering and absorption of meta-atoms, we have succeeded in realizing various functions such as color printing showing a diffraction limit resolution, perfect absorber and infrared emitter.
 At plasmonics, we are researching plasmonic waveguides and hyperbolic metamaterials.
 In this way, we aim to realize an ultra-fine and low power consumption photonic device that was considered impossible in principle due to the diffraction limit.
 In addition, by applying the metasurface-based perfect absorber to a thermal radiation filament, we have realized a prototype of a high-efficiency eco-light bulb that controls blackbody radiation.